-Mr. CHIU Ngar Wing, aged 63, joined the group in 2001.
+Mr. CHIU Ngar Wing, aged 64, joined the group in 2001.
 He is a practising accountant.
 He is an associate member of the Hong Kong Institute of Certified Public Accountants and the fellow members of the Institute of Chartered Accountants in England and Wales and the Association of Chartered Certified Accountants.
 He is a director of T.C.
 Ng & Co.
 CPA Ltd. and has been practicing in the firm for more than 30 years.

-Dr. CHU Chor Lup, aged 64, joined the group in 2001.
+Dr. CHU Chor Lup, aged 65, joined the group in 2001.
 He is a practising doctor.
 He is a fellow of Hong Kong College of Physician and Hong Kong Academy of Medicine and Royal College of Physician (Glasgow).
 He has been the member of the Hospital Governing Committee since 1997.

-Dr. LAW Ka Hung, aged 62, joined the group in 2012.
-He worked as a visiting lecturer (part-time) in the Department of Logistics and Maritime Studies of the Hong Kong Polytechnic University from 2012 to 2016.
-Dr. Law was awarded a Master of Science degree from Warwick University in July 1988 and a Doctor of Business Administration degree from the Hong Kong Polytechnic University in November 2001.
+Dr. LAW Ka Hung, aged 63, joined the group in 2012.
+He was awarded a Master of Science degree from Warwick University in July 1988 and a Doctor of Business Administration degree from the Hong Kong Polytechnic University in November 2001.
 He has been admitted as a full member of the Hong Kong Computer Society since January 1989.
 He is also the independent non-executive director of Baguio Green Group Ltd (stock code: 1397).